 If bladder cancer has spread to other parts of the body, it is known as advanced or metastatic bladder cancer.
-You may be offered one or a combination of the following treatments to help control the cancer and ease symptoms.
+Treatment will focus on controlling the cancer and relieving symptoms without trying to cure the disease.
+This is called palliative treatment.

 Learn more about these treatments for advanced cancer: